dokester/BayesicFitting/docs/Dimensions.md

 the available space.

 Now an iterative scheme is set up.
 The walker with lowest likelihood is selected.
 Its likelihood multiplied with the space the walker represents, is added into the integration of the evidence.
-Subsequently the walker moved from the ensemble into a list of (weighted) samples.
+Subsequently the walker moved from the ensemble into a list of (weighted) samples, as a representative of the posterior.
 The next step is the most important of the NS algorithm and it is crucial to the proper evaluation of the evidence.
-It is not for nothing called the "Central Problem of Nested Sampling".
+It is not for nothing called the "Central Problem of Nested Sampling"[[Stokes]](.references.md#stokes).

 We choose one of the other members of the ensemble and move it randomly around in the N-dimensional parameter space, provided that its likelihood stays larger than the one of the discarded walker.
+This is called "Likelihood Restricted Prior Sampling (LRPS)" [[Buchner]](.references.md#buchner).
 When the new walker has stepped sufficiently such that it is independent and identically distributed (iid) with respect to it origin, we say that we have a new walker and a new ensemble.
 This emsemble has the same properties are the previous one, except that it occupies a space with a size of (M-1)/M.

 When we iterate this scheme, the available space shrinks slowly with steps of (on average) 1/M, while at the same time we climb to the maximum of the likelihood.
-In this way we convert an integral over N dimensions into a simple one dimensional integral.
-The large space steps at the beginning combine with low likelihood values.
-At the end we have high likelihood values combined with small space steps.
+In this way we convert an integral over N dimensions into a simple one-dimensional integral.
+The large space steps at the beginning combine with low likelihood values, yielding a small contribution to the evidence integral.
+At the end we have high likelihood values combined with small space steps, again a small contribution.
 Somewhere in between the bulk of the evidence is to be found.

 In this note we investigate the Central Problem of Nested Sampling when the number of parameters in the model increases from a handfull to 100.
 Beyond 100 my implementation of NS gets too sluggish to do repeated numerical experiments.

-Within NS we consider 2 [engines](#engine), the ChordEngine [[Handley et al.]](./references.md#handley) and the GalileanEngine [[Skilling]](./references.md#skilling1), [[Goggans]](./references.md#goggans).
+Within NS we consider 2 [engines](#engine) to perform the LRPS: the ChordEngine [[Handley et al.]](./references.md#handley) and the GalileanEngine [[Skilling]](./references.md#skilling1), [[Goggans]](./references.md#goggans).
 Especially we look at their performance in higher dimensions.

 In section 2, we take a look at some properties of N-dimensional spheres.
 We show how space within a sphere is distributed when projected in various ways.

 In section 3, we explain the workings of the engines and list some variants we want to consider.

-In section 4, we exercise both engines in multidimensional spheres, starting from one points, to see whether the resulting walkers are independent and identically distributed (iid).
+In section 4, we exercise both engines in multidimensional spheres, starting from one point, to see whether the resulting walkers are independent and identically distributed (iid).

 In section 5, we find a way to ameliorate the problems found with walkers